OnepointConsultingLtd/graphrag_kb_server/README.md

 The API has three main methods:

 - Upload a zip file with the knowledge base
-- Perform local and global queries on an existing knowledge base
+- Perform local, global and drift queries on an existing knowledge base
 - Retrieve the GraphRAG context based on a question

 # Install